syscoin/syscoin-bridge/README.md

 # Syscoin Bridge

 This project is a bridge between Syscoin UTXO and Syscoin NEVM.
-It allows Syscoin assets to be moved to Syscoin NEVM and back.

 https://bridge.syscoin.org/